LaytonGB/PaladinAura/README.md

 Note:

+- The API will only run on the player-ribbon page.
 - The API will not run on pages which have their scale unit set to anything other than "ft".

 **WARNING:** This API currently only works with [Roll20's 5E OGL D&D Character Sheet](https://wiki.roll20.net/5th_Edition_OGL_by_Roll20) and, like all API, requires a Pro Subscription to use.